cschreib/vif/doc/sphinx/vector.rst

 The dimensions and size of a vector can be modified in three main ways.

 First, ``v.clear()`` will erase all the values from the vector and set all its dimensions to zero.
-This will set the vector the state of a default-initialized vector (see above).
+This will set the vector in the state of a default-initialized vector (see above).

 Second, ``v.resize(...)`` will change the dimensions of the vector.
 The parameters it accepts are the same as the "size" constructor (see above), i.e., either integral values for individual dimensions, or an ``std::array`` containing multiple dimensions, or any combination of these.
 The only constraint is that the total number of dimensions of the vector must remain unchanged.